-- Put a sidewalk sign out in front of your studio with balloons encouraging strolling shoppers to drop in for a break from shopping and recharge with a comforting cup o' joe.
+- Put a sidewalk sign out in front of your shop with balloons encouraging strolling shoppers to drop in for a break from shopping and recharge with a comforting cup o' joe.

 - Post a schedule of events outside your shop as well as in a prominent place inside.
 Stagger events to give visitors an incentive to return.
 As a coffee shop, you have the potential to energize shoppers in the morning and help them recuperate after a long day of shopping.

 - Tell the story of your business.
 One of the main draws of Small Business Saturday is to support local communities by shopping at locally-owned businesses.
 If you are a family-owned and operated business, be sure your customers know that.
 Include it at the top of your menu, on any welcome signage, and consider adding a poster or chalkboard dedicated to the story of how your business began.

 - Offer free samples of your latest house brew or pastry just inside the door to encourage shoppers to come in and try more.